ivanicharts/JS-INTERNSHIP-2017-PLAN/lessons/lesson_1/lesson_1.md

 > - https://learn.javascript.ru/types-intro

 #### <i class="icon-star"></i> Basic operators: +, -, ++, --, %, =, ‘,’
-To work with variables, with values, JavaScript supports all standard operators, most of which are in other programming languages.
-We know several operators from school - these are ordinary addition `+`, multiplication `*`, subtraction `-`, and so on.
+To work with variables and with values, JavaScript supports all standard operators, most of which are used in other programming languages.
+You may know several operators from school - these are ordinary addition `+`, multiplication `*`, subtraction `-`, and so on.
-In this chapter, we will concentrate on operators that do not pass the mathematics course, and on their features in JavaScript.
+In this chapter, you will concentrate on operators that are used for mathematical purposes, also what you can do with those operators in JavaScript.

 *What you'll learn:*